Table of contents

 In addition to high testosterone symptoms, researchers associate high testosterone levels with certain health conditions, like heart disease or type 2 diabetes—they believe they have a causal role to play.
 Due to this research, scientists strongly caution against using testosterone-enhancing medication unless recommended by and under the close supervision of a healthcare provider.

 Testosterone replacement therapy, or TRT, may help treat some low testosterone level symptoms in men diagnosed with male hypogonadism.
 In some people, TRT may :

 Testosterone can be administered in several different ways, including skin patches, gels applied to the skin, injections, and implants.

-In past decades, many scientists believed that higher levels of total testosterone came with an increased risk of prostate cancer.
-(Total testosterone is a measure of the total amount of testosterone circulating in your bloodstream – including testosterone that’s bound to other compounds as well as testosterone that is unbound or “free.”)
+In past decades, many scientists theorized that higher levels of total testosterone came with an increased risk of prostate cancer.
+(Total testosterone is a measure of the total amount of testosterone circulating in your bloodstream, including testosterone that’s bound to other compounds as well as testosterone that is unbound or “free.”)

-It was thought that low testosterone production actually helped protect against prostate diseases, so restoring testosterone to normal levels – through testosterone therapy – could mean a greater chance of prostate cancer.
+It was thought that low testosterone production actually helped protect against prostate diseases, so restoring testosterone to normal levels through testosterone therapy could augment a person’s risk of developing prostate cancer.

 So could prostate cancer be a potential risk of TRT?